SS Kronprinzessin Cecilie (1906): Navy

 Kronprinzessin Cecilie was commandeered by the United States on 3 February 1917 and transferred from the United States Shipping Board (USSB) to the U.S. Navy when America entered the war that April.
 She was commissioned 28 July 1917 and renamed USS Mount Vernon after George Washington's Virginia home.
 She was fitted out at Boston to carry troops and materiel to Europe.

-Mount Vernon departed New York for Brest on 31 October 1917 for her first U.S. Navy crossing, and during the war made nine successful voyages carrying American troops to fight in Europe.
+Mount Vernon left New York for Brest on 31 October 1917 for her first U.S. Navy crossing, and during the war made nine successful voyages carrying American troops to fight in Europe.
 However, early on the morning of 5 September 1918, as the transport steamed homeward in convoy some 200 nmi from the French coast, her No. 1 gun crew spotted a periscope some 500 yd off her starboard bow.
 Mount Vernon immediately fired one round at German U-boat U-82.
 The U‑boat simultaneously submerged, but managed to launch a torpedo at the transport.
 Mount Vernon's officer of the deck promptly ordered right full rudder, but the ship could not turn in time to avoid the missile, which struck her amidships, knocking out half of her boilers, flooding the midsection, and killing 36 sailors and injuring 13.
 Mount Vernon's guns kept firing ahead of the U‑boat's wake and her crew launched a pattern of depth charges.
 Damage-control teams worked to save the ship, and their efforts paid off when the transport was able to return to Brest under her own power.
 Repaired temporarily at Brest, she proceeded to Boston for complete repairs.

-Mount Vernon rejoined the Cruiser and Transport Service in February 1919 and sailed on George Washington's birthday for France to begin returning veterans to the United States.
+Mount Vernon rejoined the Cruiser and Transport Service in February 1919 and sailed on Washington's Birthday for France to begin returning veterans to the United States.
 Mount Vernon pulled out of port on 3 March 1919 at 11 PM to return to the United States.
 Some of her notable passengers during her naval service were: Admiral William S. Benson, Chief of Naval Operations; General Tasker H. Bliss, Chief of Staff of the United States Army; Col. Edward M. House, Special Adviser to President Wilson; and Newton D. Baker, Secretary of War.